openresty/lua-nginx-module/README.markdown

 regardless of the actual request query string.

-Note that a maximum of 100 request arguments are parsed by default (including those with the same name) and that additional request arguments are silently discarded to guard against potential denial of service attacks.
+Note that a maximum of 100 request arguments are parsed by default (including those with the same name) and that additional request arguments are discarded to guard against potential denial of service attacks.

 However, the optional `max_args` function argument can be used to override this limit: